derricknguyen12/cse150a_project/README.md

 - Feature engineering: We could create new features that show the interaction of features, such as the ratio of playtime to price to see if the game is a good deal.
 - Data Preprocessing: Currently in the data preprocessing, we drop all rows that contain NaN values as we had a lot of data making it feasible.
 In the future, instead of just dropping them all, we can think about ways to impute values that are missing based on similar games.
 - Handling Outliers: Gaussian Naive Bayes assumes normally distributed features, but real-world data often contains skewness and outliers.
 Applying log transformations or scaling methods like standardization could improve the distribution of features and improve performance.
-- Smoothing: If some games have very few recommendations, their estimated probabilities could be unreliable.
-We could implement Laplace smoothing to prevent probabilities from collapsing to zero
-- Hybrid model: Right now, we are using a Gaussian Naive Bayes because we have a continuous variable (review ratio) in our feature set.
-To improve performance, we can implement a hybrid naive bayes model that combines both Gaussian Naive Bayes for continuous variables and Categorical Naive Bayes for categorical variables.
-This may work better for the encoded categorical variables like genre, price tier, and playtime tier where the we can calculate the probabilities using using MLE rather than assuming a Gaussian distribution.
-By combining the two, we may get a more accurate classification.

 ## Citations:

-We used ChatGPT to help us understand Gaussian Naive Bayes and how to implement it with our dataset.
+We used ChatGPT to help us understand Categorical Naive Bayes and how to implement it with our dataset.